mesuvash/NNRec/README.md

 Installation/Running
 ====================

-First you will need to build the cython modules.
-Build cython modules by running following command
+First, you will need to build the cython modules.
+Build cython modules by running
 * bash buildCython.sh

 Running Autorec model